Great Eastern Railway to Ilford Stratford

 110-118 this was Mattisons hotel bed factory on the site of a former chapel.
 Mattisons are now based in Ipswich and flats were built on the site in 2008

 120 Pigeons Hotel.
 Was once called Two Pigeons.
+Records go back to 1776.
 The pub had a drinking trough and water pump nearby and is shown on early maps as serving travellers and drovers.
 It was rebuilt in 1898 and, an engraved granite pillar says “Henry Poston Architect and C.E.
-Todd Builders here was a billiard saloon in the back and a British Billiard Champion played here.
+Todd, Builders.
+There was a billiard saloon in the back and a British Billiard Champion played here.
 Rebuilt 1898.
 It is now a shop and flats.

 117 Fire Station.
 This was built in 1964 to replace a predecessor at West Ham Town Hall.